-At Mission Hospital, we truly believe in the importance of whole person care.
-Our dedication to spiritual care means we offer pastoral counseling, crisis intervention, prayer, bioethical decision-making support, and bereavement counseling.
+At Providence Mission Hospital, we believe in the importance of whole person care - body, mind, and spirit.
+Our spiritual care team is dedicated to supporting the emotional and spiritual needs of patients, families, and caregivers.
+Our chaplains are trained to provide pastoral counseling, crisis intervention, prayer, bioethical decision-making support, and bereavement support.

-Along with professional medical treatment, spiritual care services can provide much-needed support and peace of mind.
+Our spiritual care services provide much-needed support and peace of mind.
 Led by our chaplains, our services include:

 The C.A.R.E Channel on channel 76 in Mission Viejo and channel 95 in Laguna Beach offers healing imagery and music.

 A free, 10-week grief support group for people who have experienced the loss of a loved one, Living Life Again is led by one of our chaplains.
 The program includes discussions about the grief process and allows participants to express their feelings in an open and safe environment.

 New sessions begin every four months.
 Pre-registration is required.
 For more information and to register, please call 949-364-7711 or complete the online registration form.

 Forms are available for patients, their families, and caregivers.
 Chaplains are available to answer any questions you may have while completing this document.

 For our Catholic patients, the Sacrament of the Sick, Holy Communion and the Sacrament of Reconciliation are available upon request.

 We value our multi-faith approach to spiritual health, which allows us to provide resources and to serve the unique needs of each patient while respecting everyone’s chosen spiritual path.

 The pastoral care department is composed of highly trained interfaith chaplains who provide confidential and non-judgmental support.
 Through active empathetic listening, our chaplains help our patients and their families find hope, inner strength and meaning, helping them cope with the present crisis.